 How important is it to connect the Neutral and (if so equipped) Ground wires when monitoring power loads? {ELITEpro}

-Always connect the Neutral and Ground wires!
+Always connect the Neutral and Ground wires before other voltage leads!
 This is both for safety and for proper operation of the logger.